Many tips for selling art online only cover just the basics:

 The bold words are the keywords I want to rank for, and the other words help describe the artwork.

-After you have crafted the perfect art descriptions for your art, you will want to write longer blog posts that will attract more people to your site.
+After you have crafted the perfect art descriptions for your art, you will want to write longer blog posts that will drive art collectors to your website.

 Artist blogs are the most valuable tool for selling art online.
 If you are not convinced, read 6 Blogging Benefits Artists Shouldn’t Ignore.

 Your artist blog will be the fuel that drives traffic to your art listings and can be refurbished on multiple platforms like Facebook, Twitter, Instagram, YouTube, and Pinterest.

-Writing blog posts takes time, but you will get a lot of traction out of every post you publish.
+Writing blog posts takes time, but you will get a lot of traction from every post you publish.

 Below are some of my most popular posts that still drive a large amount of traffic to my site every day and have over 10,000 social shares.